nayaan24/Codebounce-AI/README.md

   <img src="icon.png" alt="description" width="75">
 </p>

-# Adorable
+# Codebounce AI

-Open-source version of **Lovable** - an AI agent that can make websites and apps through a chat interface.
+This is Codebounce AI - an AI agent that can make websites and apps through a chat interface.

-For guidance on building app builders with AI, see the [Freestyle guide on Building an App Builder](https://docs.freestyle.sh/guides/app-builder).

 ## Features